 Your first hand is a random collection of cards from your deck, except it must have at least 1 power and 1 non-power card (power fetching effects like Seek Power count as non-power in these counts.
 If you redraw, your second hand will either have 2, 3 or 4 power (1/3 chance of each), and the rest will be non-power cards.
 You must keep the second hand.
 Since Eternal uses this special redraw rule you are forced to have 1/3 of your deck be power cards, since if this was not the case you could build decks that abused this rule, such as only playing 4 power in your entire deck.

 How does [ABC] interact with [XYZ]?

 Unfortunately we do not have an official comprehensive rules guide as of yet.
-I published an unofficial Rules Guide, though it is fan-created, meaning it is not verified by DWD.
+I published an unofficial Rules Guide, though it is fan-created, meaning it is not verified by DWD, and does not cover the more recent releases.
 Your best bet in many cases is to ask Discord.
 LocoPojo also wrote an introductory article on some common interactions, though the scope there is limited.

 Can you drop out of ranks?

 Yes, but you usually need to lose a lot before it happens.
 It is impossible to drop out of Master though, so once you reach Master you are guaranteed to stay there until the end of the month no matter how much you lose.